opendocsg/slw-judgments-backfill/2008_SGHC_78/report.md

  In any appeal to the High Court against an order referred to in subsection (6), the High Court shall accept as final and conclusive any finding of the Disciplinary Committee relating to any issue of medical ethics or standards of professional conduct unless such finding is in the opinion of the High Court unsafe, unreasonable or contrary to the evidence. [emphasis added]

 40     It is trite that s 46(8) of the Act mirrors the approach under the common law.
-This court in _Tan Sek Ho_ ([24] _supra_ ) and _Chia Yang Pong v Singapore Medical Council_ [2004] 3 SLR 151 has accepted the approach adopted by Lord Hailsham of St Marylebone LC in _Julius Libman v General Medical Council_ [1972] AC 217.
+This court in _Tan Sek Ho_ ([24] _supra_ ) and _Chia Yang Pong v Singapore Medical Council_ <span class="citation">[2004] 3 SLR 151</span> has accepted the approach adopted by Lord Hailsham of St Marylebone LC in _Julius Libman v General Medical Council_ [1972] AC 217.
 Lord Hailsham explained (at 221) that it would be difficult to displace a finding or an order of a disciplinary committee:

  ... unless it can be shown that something was clearly wrong either (i) in the conduct of the trial or (ii) in the legal principles applied or (iii) unless it can be shown that the findings of the committee were sufficiently out of tune with the evidence to indicate with reasonable certainty that the evidence had been misread. [emphasis added]